Tag: web development

 })();

-This script launches a headless browser, navigates to a specified URL, and logs the full HTML of the page.
-It’s a powerful tool for web scraping and automation.
+This script launches a headless browser, navigates to the specified URL, and retrieves the page’s HTML.
+Puppeteer is invaluable for web scraping and testing.

 Security and Ethical Considerations